8 truck driver trip planning tips

 Atlas: Use to clearly get a picture of where you will be driving and to get a broader view of how you are going to get there.

-Navigo GPS on the tablet or MCP-200: Use it while driving to navigate where you are going…but do not rely on only this resource.
+Navigo GPS on the tablet: Use it while driving to navigate where you are going…but do not rely on only this resource.

 3. Write down the directions